Voice recorder apps are an essential component of a writer’s toolkit. Voice recorder apps will help you record:

 Ecamm also has a compatible call recorder that can be used for FaceTime conversations.
-You can purchase both for US$44.90.

 The app allows you to record highlights of a conversation so that when you stop to take typed or handwritten notes, you do not miss any key points.

 You can save as many highlights as you like.

 Although it may not be ideal for recording full interviews, Cogi is a useful app for recording lectures, conference presentations and other speeches with less active questioning.